 Faculty recognize their responsibility to help students understand academic integrity and how to conduct themselves with integrity in the classroom.
 To this end, faculty shall include a clear academic integrity policy within their syllabus.

 In dealing with breaches of academic integrity, the instructor shall have discretion as to what penalty to impose regarding the course grade.
 Within ten days of the discovery of an offense, the instructor must submit in writing a description of the offense to both the student and the Dean of Students or designee.
 This description should include the course consequences for violations of academic integrity and the penalty given in the specific case.
+If the student disagrees with the accusation of a breach of academic integrity, the student will use the Academic Grievance process as outlined in the section entitled Academic Grievances.
 In addition, it is recommended that faculty issue an academic alert for any violation of the academic integrity policy.

 The Dean of Students, or designee, will maintain a confidential list of students who are reported for violations of academic integrity in order to track repeat offenses.
 The dean will have discretion to refer a first time offender to the College Conduct Board; however, any subsequent violations by the same student will automatically be referred to the Conduct Board.
 This decision on referral will be communicated in writing to the student and to the instructor(s), who has (have) a legitimate educational interest.